tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows where you enter the FSLogix contributor group and check the name before adding.](images/avduseraddgroup.png)

-6. Add user accounts to the group **AVD Users** by selecting **OrgUsers** and choosing all of the users in the list.
-Select all of the users and right-click to add them to a group.
+6. Add user accounts to the group **AVD Users** by selecting **OrgUsers** and choosing all the users in the list.
+Select all the users and right-click to add them to a group.
 These users will have access to use FSLogix profiles.
 Also be sure to add the **ADAdmin** user to these groups.

     ![This image shows the list of users in the organization, select the users and add them to the AVD Users group.](images/avdaddusers.png "Add users to the AVD users group")